Relations between Belarus and the EU – an Outline

 Belarus joined the Eastern Partnership initiative in May 2009 together with Armenia, Azerbaijan, Georgia, Moldova and Ukraine.
 Pending improvement of the situation in Belarusit participates in the multilateral track of the Eastern Partnership only.
 However, in September 2011, Belarus decided not to attend the Eastern Partnership summit in Warsaw.

 In February 2011 the Council approved negotiating mandates for the Commission on visa facilitation and readmission agreements with Belarus to the benefit of the Belarusian public at large.
-An invitation to launch negotiations was extended in June 2011, but the authorities of Belarus have so far not responded Belarus has signed local border traffic agreements with Latvia, Lithuania, and Poland.
+An invitation to launch negotiations was extended in June 2011.
+In November 2013 Belarus announced its agreement to conduct such negotiations, and they began in January 2014.
+Belarus has signed local border traffic agreements with Latvia, Lithuania, and Poland.
 When implemented, the agreements provide for simplified non-visa regime for residents of areas located 30–50 km from the border on either side.

 EU-funded assistance and cooperation with Belarus involves approximately €100 mln euros worth of projects including regional and thematic both ongoing and in preparation.
 The two priority areas are 1) good governance and people to people contacts; and 2) economic modernisation.